2026 Hands-On Review

 Flow Profiling vs. Pressure Profiling

 Slayer pioneered flow profiling, controlling the volume of water per second independently of pressure.
 This allows "soft saturation" of the coffee puck, enabling finer grind sizes and higher extraction yields.
 Synesso championed pressure profiling, the ability to ramp, hold, and decline pressure during extraction.
-Both techniques produce espresso impossible on conventional 9-bar machines, but they reward different approaches: flow profiling is more intuitive and tactile; pressure profiling is more precise and repeatable.
+Both produce shots you cannot replicate on a fixed-pressure machine.
+Flow profiling you learn by feel.
+You watch the shot and move the paddle.
+Pressure profiling you program and repeat.

 Every machine we tested can be serviced with basic tools.
 American manufacturers reject the "sealed appliance" model in favor of modular construction.
 Slayer and Synesso use standard commercial components (rotary vane pumps, Sirai pressurestats, E61 gaskets) available from any espresso parts supplier.
 Salvatore's lever mechanism has no electronics to fail.
 Even the AeroPress can be completely disassembled and reassembled.
-This serviceability is the core value proposition of American equipment: a 20-year purchase, not a 5-year replacement cycle.
+The Slayer gasket kit costs $18 on Prima Coffee.
+A replacement machine costs $10,000.

 Material Science and Flavor Purity